zhushun0008/myCaffeLearning/README.md

 todo:
 1. format data for feeding into the network
 2. get reconstrcted data from the trained network
+3. need to understand some parameters, such as expW,expB,momW,momB

 If it is fine, we could move to Deep Convolutional Network for Images Super-Resolution.